-Experts have found that breastfeeding has many benefits – for babies, and also for their mums.
+Breastfeeding has many benefits for babies and their mums.

 - has a very low birth weight (under 1500 gm)